The Undergraduate Program

 - Majors are required to complete 9 courses in history, 4 of which must be in a specialization defined in consultation with a member of UNDED.
 Majors must also fulfill a breadth requirement by taking 3 courses far removed from their specialization (one removed in time and two removed in space).
 Finally, majors must complete at least two seminars, one of which must be in the specialization.

-- Concentrators must take 7 history courses, including 3 in their specialization.
+- Effective February 2018, concentrators must take 6 history courses, including 3 in their specialization.
 Concentrators must also take two breadth courses: one removed in time and one removed in space.
 There is no seminar requirement for concentrators.

 Undergraduates are welcome to choose from a variety of courses offered each term by both the Columbia and Barnard History Departments.
 Each term, some courses are also cross-listed with History, meaning they originate from other departments but are approved to count towards the major or concentration.